How to Write a Japanese Resume: Rirekisho and Shokumukeirekisho (with Template)

 The second section of the resume is for education and a brief employment history.

 In this next section, you will need to list the names of the schools and the programs you studied.
 In the first line and center, enter gakureki (学歴) to denote education.
-You need to list the academic background from senior high school graduation.
+You need to list your academic background from your senior high school graduation.
 If you attended school out of the country, you could specify the country in brackets [] before writing the school’s name.

 Below the educational section, you need to write your work history briefly.
 This is called shokureki (職歴).